williamedwardhahn/MathDataSci_Fall23/README.md

 ## ChatGPT Study Prompts
 * *Teach me numpy*
 * *Teach me matplotlib*
-* *How do I make a random grayscale image and show it in matplotlib*
+* *How do I make a random grayscale image and show it in matplotlib?*
 * *Code to plot y=mx+b in python*
+* *How does indexing work in numpy?*

 ## Researcher Roster